-Using a mobile phone while driving is illegal, and can result in up to six penalty points and a £200 fine.
+Using a mobile phone while driving is illegal, and will result in minimum six penalty points and a minimum £200 fine.
 But what exactly does this offence constitute, and are there any exceptions?

 WHAT DEVICES DOES THE LAW APPLY TO?

 The term ‘mobile phone’ covers all types of cell phones and smartphones, and the relevant law applies specifically to hand-held devices.
-A device is ‘hand-held’ if it has to be held at some point to make or receive a call, or to communicate in any other way – including by using the internet, or sending and receiving voicemails, texts, pictures or videos.
+A device is ‘hand-held’ if it has to be held in the hand at some point in order to operate it.
+This includes but is not limited to making or receiving a call, sending and receiving voicemails, texts, looking at pictures or videos, accessing an app etc.

 CAN I STILL USE MY MOBILE PHONE AS A SAT NAV?

-You are only able to use your mobile phone as a sat nav if the phone is mounted in a hands-free holder.
+The new rules around using your phone as a sat nav will remain the same: you are only allowed to use your mobile phone as a sat nav if the phone is mounted in a hands-free holder.